MMCodeMM/My100daysChallenge/Day10/Day10.md

 - content the domin and server

-- last will pugin a SSL
+- last will pug a SSL